 Millennials certainly lack the desire to read everything thoroughly.
 They do, however, demand genuine authenticity and progressive approach to content.
 They’re also a passionate and socially active bunch.

-It’s not that this ADD generation has stopped reading, they just read differently.
+It’s not that the millennial generation has stopped reading, they just read differently.
 They read efficiently.
 They read to learn through searching specifically for what they are interested in.

 So what can you do to create content that educates while also intrigues millennial readers with a short attention span?